DLR-RM/stable-baselines3/docs/modules/her.rst

 Example
 -------

-Examples are here only to show how to quickly run something.
-Optimized hyperparameters and proper training are done in the RL Zoo repository found `here <https://github.com/DLR-RM/rl-baselines3-zoo>`_.
+This example is only to demonstrate the use of the library and its functions, and the trained agents may not solve the environments.
+Optimized hyperparameters can be found in RL Zoo `repository <https://github.com/DLR-RM/rl-baselines3-zoo>`_.

 .. code-block:: python